raycmorgan/sqlbox/README.md

-# Node.js friendly SQL access library
+# Node.js friendly SQL library

 SQLBox is not your typical ORM library like Sequelize, Mongoose, ActiveRecord, etc. It takes a different approach that involves simple function calls and plain (prototype free) objects.